thorlindberg/thesis/sections/8-3 experiment-validation.md

 Handshaking requires a String parameter and returns an Object with *result* and *error* properties.

 The *result* property is of type Boolean, indicating success (true) or failure (false).
-If the result is true, the *error* property will be of type Undefined.
+If the result is true, the *error* property will be of type Null.
 If the result is false, the *error* property will be of type String describing the first encountered non-conformance issue.

 ```
 const validation = TXON.handshake('{ "init": ..., "data": ... }')

 // validation.result -> Bool
-// validation.error -> Undefined || String
+// validation.error -> Null || String
 ```

 <br>